jahio/app-server-arena/readme.md

 Unlike Passenger (even version 4 - except enterprise), Unicorn is capable of a zero downtime deploy.
 By sending the Unicorn master a HUP signal, it will reload itself and its workers based off your most recent code deploy.
 Note that if using the preload_app feature, a USR2 + QUIT has to be sent to the master process.
-This tells the master to load up another copy of itself, and once verified that copy is running, kill off its old workers and finally itself.
+This tells the master to load up another copy of itself, and once verified that copy is running, kill off its old workers.
 Either case can effect a zero-downtime deploy, though the second of these can cause a temporary memory usage spike depending on the size of the application.